matt-e-king/vue-mapp-kit/packages/esri-leaflet/README.md

 import Vue from 'vue';
 import App from './App.vue';
-import MappKitLeaflet from '@vue-mapp-kit/leaflet' import MappKitEsriLeaflet from '@vue-mapp-kit/esri-leaflet'
+import MappKitLeaflet from '@vue-mapp-kit/leaflet'
+// import MappKitEsriLeaflet from '@vue-mapp-kit/esri-leaflet'

 Vue.use(MappKitLeaflet)
-Vue.use(MappKitEsriLeaflet)
-Vue.config.productionTip = false;
+// Vue.use(MappKitEsriLeaflet) this is no longer necessary Vue.config.productionTip = false;

 new Vue({